mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 Applications should be able to dynamically configure the following:

 - Delay time between upload attempts
-- Number of attempts to make on each file before failing and moving to another file
+- Number of attempts to make for each file before failing and moving to another file

 The client should provide status updates to applications; specifically, it should provided detailed error information if an error is encountered.